 In interest-based conflict resolution, the approach becomes more integrative rather than distributive.
 In distributive negotiation, there is a clear winner, and there is competitive dialogue between participants, which leads to strained relations.
-In integrative negotiation, the interests of the employees and the department manager are advanced, and there is a collaborative conversation between the participants, which helps people in their ongoing work relationships.
+In integrative negotiation, the interests of the employees, department, and organization are advanced, and there is a collaborative conversation between the participants, which helps people in their ongoing work relationships.
 A human-centered approach in resolving conflicts uses an integrative approach.